akmars/python-link-checker/README.md

 - Easy for using
 - Crawls whole website (and even more)) to find all links
 - Restores the absolute links paths
-- Finds and marks not valid links by adding prefix "bad link"
+- Finds and marks not valid links
-- Saves all fetched data in a Database
+- Saves all fetched data into a Database